Thank you for the opportunity to tell you about my Strength and Performance program!

 He trains the intellectual and emotional side of the athlete by referencing many books he has read as well as personal experiences that are positively motivating.
 He speaks passionately about the mental game of focus.
 He coaches the athlete on how focus can be a game changer.
 As a trainer, Scott’s differentiator is that he trains along side the athlete.
 He doesn’t ask what he is not willing or able to give.
 He has worked with my son for about 6 months now.
 I have witnessed how his training methods are effective both in the gym and in life.
 My son has become laser focused on goals in and out of sport.
 He has learned the fine art of taking time to celebrate victories as well as recalibration when necessary.
 I am truly thankful for Scott’s influence in my son’s life.
 He is learning skills that will help him be successful in life.

-- You have an athlete who is serious about becoming the best version of themselves but needs to be surrounded by serious, goal oriented athletes.
-He or she needs to be held accountable, needs to set strength goals, speed goals, and performance goals.
+You have an athlete who is serious about becoming the best version of themselves but needs to be surrounded by serious, goal-oriented athletes.
+He or she needs to be held accountable and needs to set strength goals, speed goals, and performance goals.
 You have an athlete who needs help with nutrition.
 You have an athlete who wants to continue his/her sport in college.

-- You’re interested in my program.
-You’re aware of the price, the location.
+You’re interested in my program.
+You’re aware of the price, and the location.

-- We agree upon the days/times for workouts, you sign up for my program, you fill out the initial paperwork – health/history, consent and goals.
+We agree upon the days/times for workouts, you sign up for my program, and you fill out the initial paperwork – health/history, consent, and goals.

-*Depending on how many clients I currently have, the nutritional process can take a few days instead of just one day.
+*Depending on how many clients I currently have, the nutritional process can take several days instead of just one day.